 Neil is a well-known businessman, entrepreneur, mentor and professional director, and is active in both business and community circles locally, nationally and internationally.
 He is currently involved with many enterprises in investment and governance capacities, including chair of New Zealand Home Loans, Waikato Aggregates and SmartTrade and is on the boards of Quantec Ltd. Neil is Chair of Child Matters Trust, is a Trustee of Te Awa Trust and has had long-term involvement in the not-for-profit sector.
 Neil is an Adjunct Professor at the Waikato Management School.
 Neil lives in Hamilton and has two adult children.

 Parekawhia is the NZ Transport Agency Regional Director for the Waikato-Bay of Plenty.
 She was previously the CEO of Waikato-Tainui.
 With masters degrees from Waikato University and the University of Wisconsin, she has over 20 years of public policy and public sector management experience.
-Parekawhia helped establish Maaori Television and acted as strategic advisor to Prime Ministers Bolger, Shipley and Clarke.
+Parekawhia helped establish Maaori Television and acted as strategic advisor to Prime Ministers Bolger, Shipley and Clark.
 Some current and past governance roles include Sports Waikato, Mighty River Power, Waikato Regional Economic Development Forum, Global Women’s Forum and Deputy Chair of Te Waananga o Aotearoa.
 She was a 2015 and 2016 finalist in the Westpac-Fairfax Women of Influence Awards.
 Parekawhia grew up in Whatawhata, has two daughters and is a proud grandmother.

 Before this, Simon held several senior leadership roles with Les Mills International including Chief Operating Officer and before that Chief Executive of its US business unit based in San Francisco.
-Simon has experience in the education, forestry, dairy, professional services and health and fitness industries, with a Bachelor of Management Studies from the University of Waikato.
+Simon has experience in the education, forestry, dairy, management consulting and health and fitness industries, with a Bachelor of Management Studies from the University of Waikato.
 Simon is a member of the Institute of Directors.
 Spare time is spent with his family, wife Joanne and two school-aged children.

 Jon is an investment advisor and shareholder with Craigs Investment Partners.
 Jon has held a wide range of governance roles and currently these include board member of Midlands Hockey and Hamilton Golf Club, a trustee of the Donny Charitable Trust, and fundraising committee chair for the Neurological Research Charitable Trust.
 In 2012 he was awarded the Queen’s Service Medal for services to hockey and in 2013 a Hamilton Civic Award.
 Jon and his wife Sue live in Hamilton and has two adult children.